FerretDB/FerretDB/website/blog/2024-12-18-run-managed-ferretdb-taikun-cloudworks.md

 Start by creating a Taikun project.
 It will act as a central management place for the Kubernetes cluster.
-Read the following documentation to learn how to create a Kubernetes cluster in Taikun:
+Read the following documentation guides to learn how to create a Kubernetes cluster in Taikun:

 - [Create a project](https://taikun.cloud/docs/taikun-project-creation/)
 - [Create Kubernetes Cluster in Taikun](https://taikun.cloud/docs/creating-kubernetes-cluster/)
 - [Download Cluster kubeconfig](https://taikun.cloud/docs/accessing-cluster-kubeconfig/)

-You want to start by your `kubeconfig` file.
 With the `kubeconfig` file, you can access the Kubernetes cluster from your local machine.
+After downloading the `kubeconfig` file, set the `KUBECONFIG` environment variable to point to the file:

 ```sh
 export KUBECONFIG=/<path>/<to>/<kubeconfig-file>.yaml